"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 The Yale chapter revealed the cost of constant reinvention.
 There's a story Vance tells in Hillbilly Elegy that says more about his psychology than any policy position.
 During a recruiting dinner at a white-shoe law firm, he was presented with nine utensils and asked whether he preferred Sauvignon Blanc or Chardonnay.
 He excused himself and called his girlfriend Usha.

-He wrote about it later with bracingly honest self-awareness: "When you go from working-class to professional-class, almost everything about your old life becomes unfashionable at best or unhealthy at worst."
+He later wrote: "When you go from working-class to professional-class, almost everything about your old life becomes unfashionable at best or unhealthy at worst."
 Back home in Middletown, the phrase for people who climbed too high was too big for your britches.
-At Yale, the judgment ran in the opposite direction.
+At Yale, the judgment ran the opposite direction.
+His own self-assessment from that era: "My self-image was bitterness masquerading as arrogance."

 The Woman Who Saw Through Him